MithrilJS/ospec/README v5 preview.md

 ## Goals

 Ospec started as a bare bones test runner optimized for Leo Horie to write Mithril v1 with as little hasle as possible.
 It has since grown in capabilities and polish, and while we tried to keep some of the original spirit, the current incarnation is not as radically minimalist as the original.
 The state of the art in testing has also moved with the dominance of Jest over Jasmine and Mocha, and now Vitest coming up the horizon.
+The goals in 2023 are:

 - Do the most common things that the mocha/chai/sinon triad does without having to install 3 different libraries and several dozen dependencies
 - Limit configuration in test-space:
   - Disallow ability to pick between API styles (BDD/TDD/Qunit, assert/should/expect, etc)
   - No "magic" plugin system with global reach.
-Custom assertions need to be imported or defined lexically (e.g. in `o(value)._(matches(refence))`, `matches` can be resolved in file).
   - Provide a default simple reporter
 - Make assertion code terse, readable and self-descriptive
 - Have as few assertion types as possible for a workable usage pattern
+- Don't flood the result log with failures if you break a core part of the project you're testing.
+An error thrown in test space will abort the current spec.

 These restrictions have a few benefits: